Quickstart

 transformations-cli list

-option is used to change number of transformations to list, defaults to 10.
+transformations-cli list can list transformations in a CDF project. --limit option is used to change number of transformations to list, defaults to 10.

 transformations-cli list